 The oddest weapons, however, tend to be seen by the minor characters- and the anime outdoes the manga in this regard.
 There's Sotatsu Jikei'ien, who wields ink, paper, and a calligraphy brush the size of a man, Tamari Kaminarimon, who uses tops, hacky-sacks, thread and a kendama as weapons, and can presumably also use playing cards and marbles like her fellows do?
 Prince Kirin uses chopsticks and rice.

-One Piece should be a chief offender of this trope, as characters have used spinning tops, perfume, a saxophone, balloons, paint, ramen, and even clouds.
+One Piece should be a chief offender of this trope, as characters have used every imaginable improbable weapon and then some: spinning tops, water, perfume, a saxophone, baseball bats, paint, static cling, mascara, clouds, ropes, ramen, Prehensile Hair, guns and lasers powered by cola, snakes, eyelids (yes, winking can be deadly), ice picks, and bamboo.
 And let's not even get into some of the weapons the characters make with their Devil Fruits.

 Many of the O-Parts in 666 Satan qualify, especially Futomomotaro's Mackerel Sword which is even weirder than it sounds: it's a rigged mackerel with a hook for a handle that can release methane gas.